andyagdw/word_wizards/README.md

 ## Getting started ✅

-Follow these simple steps to get started with Words Wizards:
+Follow these simple steps to get started with Word Wizards:

 1. Create an Account with RapidAPI:
 * Go to the [WordsAPI RapidAPI page](https://rapidapi.com/dpventures/api/wordsapi/pricing).